 - The inside of your cabinet doors.
 While this concept won't really add storage space, it works brilliantly to organize what you already have.
 All you do is hang shallow shelves on the inside of your cabinet doors (make sure that your door hinges can handle the extra weight) for small items that can get lost in a larger space.
 For example, as an anchovy addict, I'd be sure to put at least half a dozen of those teeny-tiny glass jars of anchovies in mine.

 - The inside of your cabinet doors II.
-Easy to do, easy to remove, here are some fantastic ideas for renters or homeowners alike.
+Easy to do, easy to remove, here are 2 fantastic ideas for renters or homeowners alike.
 Attach command hooks or clothespins to the inside of cabinet doors.
 Use them to hook or grab bagged cake mixes, snacks, or what have you.
 Alternatively, try hanging a shoe organizer over the door -- the pockets are just right for stowing spice jars or juice boxes.

 - A stretch of wall.
 The walls of your kitchen are likely crammed quite full with cabinets and appliances.
 But what about framing off some square footage along your dining room wall?
 Then you can build yourself a custom pantry with discreet sliding doors.
-If you don't have enough time or woodworking skills for this project, call in a carpenter to take over.
+If you don't have enough time or woodworking skills for this project, call in a carpenter to take it on.

 - Beside the fridge.
 That unused strip of real estate between the side of your refrigerator and the wall is the perfect spot to insert a tall narrow slide-out or roll-out "pantry."
 In fact, we've seen kitchens purposely designed with 3 rollouts all lined up in a neat row, offering at least as much room for cans and boxes as a traditional separate pantry.